frozenproof/nckh2_real_2.0/README.md

 ## 1st: The client machines (Customers) first send the requests along with data (encrypted?) using the following procedure:

--> User connect wallet on front end.

--> Front end first get the following data:

-    + Wallet address of user (Recipient Address).

-    + The remaining utxos of user

 -> User picks files to mint into NFTs

 -> Front end get the following data: